 - Preheat your oven to 275 degrees F.

-- In deep roasting pan, place corned beef.
+- In deep roasting pan, place corned bison

 - Fill with water until the corned beef is submerged.

-- Check every 45 minutes to see if liquid needs replenishing.
+- Check every 45 minutes to see if liquid needs replenishing and use a thermometer to temp the corned bison.

 - After the appropriate amount of time has passed, pull pan out and allow to cool for 20 minutes.